 Are there funds held in reserve at DBB, the school, or the sports programs from funds obtained?
 If so, what are these reserves?

 There are no “reserves”; however, DBB does hold proceeds from individual team fundraisers, at the team’s request.
 The team can request that funds be transferred to DHS Athletic Department (team budget) at any time.
 The DBB does not want to hold money.
 The main purpose of the DBB fundraising is for student athletes at RMS and DHS.
 DBB does have carry over at the end of each school year with which to start to fund the Fall sports.
 However, additional funding is required in the Fall from membership and other fundraisers to fully fund the Fall sports.

 School Allocation Questions

-The Athletic Department conducts a needs review for each program and the Athletic Director determines how DBB funds are allocated to various programs (received as a budget request to DBB from the AAD).
+The Athletic Department conducts a needs review for each program and the Athletic Director determines how DBB funds are allocated to various programs.
 Head coaches of the DHS teams are responsible for the allocation of funds within their program to ensure each team has what it needs and to share the funds with the teams at RMS.

 Sports Team allocations

 DHS CHEERLEADING – FOOTBALL $2000